takemaru/dnet/README.md

 DNET finds the best configuration you want with a great efficiency.
 All feasible configurations are examined without stuck in local minima.
 DNET handles complicated electrical constraints with realistic unbalanced three-phase loads.
+We've optimized a large distribution network with 468 switches using DNET; please see papers listed in [References](#references) in detail.
 We believe that DNET takes you to the next stage of power distribution network analysis.

 DNET can be used freely under the MIT license.
 It is mainly developed by [JST ERATO Minato